 Frequently Asked Questions

-The following are Frequently Asked Questions and responses to help you understand underlying details of your pension fund.
-If you have questions that are not answered here or in the Rules and Regulations, please call our office and discuss your question with us.
+The following are Frequently Asked Questions and responses to help you understand the underlying details of your pension fund.
+If you have questions that are not answered here or in the Rules and Regulations, please contact our office and discuss your question with us.
 In addition to assisting you with your inquiry, we will be more than pleased to add your question and an explanation to our current list of questions and answers to help other participants who visit the site.

 Who is eligible to participate in the Fund?